konveyor/move2kube-website/docs/tutorials/migration-workflow/collect.md

 layout: default
 title: "Collect"
 permalink: /tutorials/migration-workflow/collect
-parent: "Migration workflow"
+parent: "Migrating Enterprise Scale Cloud Foundry Apps to Kubernetes"
 grand_parent: Tutorials
 nav_order: 3
 ---

 # Collect

 > Note: This is an optional step.
-If you are not familiar with Cloud Foundry or you don't want to collect information from your running app, then feel free to skip to the next step [Custom transformer for changing base image](/tutorials/migration-workflow/base-image-change).
+If you are not familiar with Cloud Foundry or you don't want to collect information from your running app, then feel free to skip to the next step [Customizing the output](/tutorials/customizing-the-output).

 To analyze our running application in Cloud Foundry, the Move2Kube CLI tool provides a command called `collect`.
 As the name suggests the `collect` command collects information about applications running in the cloud.